Folake Coker

 Folake Folarin-Coker (born 1974) is a Nigerian fashion designer and creative director of Tiffany Amber.

 Early life and education

 Folake was born in Lagos, Nigeria in 1974.
+She is ethnic Yoruba and of Ibadan descent.
 After her education in Switzerland and the United Kingdom, she earned a postgraduate degree in petroleum law and returned to Nigeria to pursue her fashion interests.